SaskiaPacker/potters-club/README.md

 # Testing
 When running my code through the validator the iframe feature didn't like that I originally had a with and height percentage dimension in the iframe tag.
 To resolve this, I took the percentage dimensions out of the iframe tag and set them in the css styling.

-When running through my html through the W3C validator, initially a few things came that I need to close certain tags or take away section symantics, once I had done this, my html passed without any errors.
+When running through my html through the W3C validator, initially a few things came that I need to close certain tags or take away section semantics, once I had done this, my html passed without any errors.

 When making my website, when going larger than the screen I designed it on, there weren't too many changes I had to make.
-However, when the screen started getting smaller, that's when I came accross the most challenges.
+However, when the screen started getting smaller, that's when I came across the most challenges.
 It was mainly in re-sizing of images, the logo, navigation bar and the table size on the classes page.
 This was rectified with trail and error, however I eventually got there.

 Initially I had the writing next to the hero image as an in-line block with a huge line height.
 I then fixed this through making the position relative and setting the position percentages.
 This was a much a more effective way of getting the desired style that I wanted.